ChewbacaJones/SQL/README.md

 These are a few SQL queries/procedures that I've built and used for manipulating a DB2 database.

+select cast(a.acctact as Dec(16,0)) from actmst A where a.accact not in (select acctno from lnmast)

+same as

+select cast(a.accact as Dec(16,0)) from actmst A left outer join lnmast B on a.accact = b.acctno

+select cast(a.accact as Dec(16,0)) as credit,
+cast(a.acdact as Dec(16,0)) as debit, a.accaty, a.accbnk
+from jhajgrant1/actmsttst A
+ where a.accact not in (select acctno from dat702/lnmast)

+select actact as "Master Acc #",
+cast(accact as Dec(16,0)) as "Credit Acc #",
+accbnk as "Credit Bank #", accaty as "Credit Acc Type", acdact as "Debit Acc #", acdbnk as "Debit Bank #",
+acdaty as "Debit Acc Type", actamt as "Transfer Amt" from dat702/actmst where accact not in
+(select acctno from dat702/lnmast) and accaty = 'L'

+update dat802.cdmast a set a.branch = (select b.branch from ddmast
+ B where (B.acctno) = (a.acctno) and (b.actype) = (a.actype)
+ where (a.acctno) in (select acctno from dat801/cdmast)

+ Select count(*) from eddaftm a where exists
+(select 1 from lnmast b where a.cracct = b.acctno and
+b.asslc > b.paidlc)

+//////////////////////
+//
+//////////////////////

  P pull_splitF     b
  D wrkrowid        s                   like(xl2_lrecid) inz(*zeros)
  D wrkdate         s                   like(xl2_lpymtdt) inz(*blanks)